-Since 2022, we have been conducting a spectroscopic survey of the above selected giants with the Magellan Echellete Spectrograph (MagE; \citealt{Marshall2008}) on the 6.5m Magellan Baade Telescope at Las Campanas Observatory (PIs: Chandra \& Naidu).
+We obtained spectroscopic observations of a subset of the above selected giants with the Magellan Echellete Spectrograph (MagE; \citealt{Marshall2008}) on the 6.5m Magellan Baade Telescope at Las Campanas Observatory (PIs: Chandra \& Naidu).
 The stars are typically between $17 \lesssim G \lesssim 18.6$, and we utilize magnitude-dependent exposure times ranging from $10-40$~minutes per star to achieve signal-to-noise ratio (SNR)~$\approx 10~\mathrm{pixel}^{-1}$ at $5100$~\AA.
 Spectra are reduced with a fully-automated pipeline\footnote{\url{https://github.com/vedantchandra/merlin/releases/tag/v0.2}} built around the \texttt{PypeIt} utility \citep{pypeit:joss_pub}.

 Stellar parameters are estimated with the Bayesian \minesweeper{} code \citep{Cargile2020}.
 We fit a region of the MagE spectra (from 4800--5500~\AA) that contains the \ion{Mg}{1} triplet, where our linelists are best-calibrated.
 We also include archival optical--infrared broadband photometry in the likelihood, along with the \textit{Gaia} parallax \citep{Fukugita1996, Gunn1998, Skrutskie2006, Mainzer2014, Chambers2016, GaiaCollaboration2021, GaiaCollaboration2022}. \minesweeper{} compares these observables to synthetic Kurucz model spectra, and additionally constrains the models to lie on \texttt{MIST} isochrones \citep{Kurucz1970, Kurucz1981, Choi2016}.
 The posterior distribution of stellar parameters is sampled with \texttt{dynesty} \citep{Speagle2020}, producing measurements of the radial velocity $v_\mathrm{r}$, effective temperature $T_\mathrm{eff}$, surface gravity $\log{g}$, metallicity [Fe/H], [$\alpha$/Fe] abundance, and heliocentric distance.
 Repeat observations of bright radial velocity standard stars --- HIP4148 and HIP22787 --- over multiple nights indicate that our systematic RV accuracy floor is $\approx 1$\,\kms{}.
 For more details on the MagE outer halo survey, we refer to \cite{Chandra2023a,Chandra2023b}.